-Medical Humanities is vast and ever expanding field, comprising multi and interdisciplinary approaches around histories, experiences, narratives and representations of health, emotions, selfhood, wellbeing, body, illness, to mention but some.
+Medical Humanities is vast and ever expanding field, comprising multi and interdisciplinary approaches around histories, experiences, narratives and representations of health, emotions, selfhood, wellbeing, body and illness, to mention but some.

-The Department of Humanities has a longstanding commitment to research in the Medical Humanities.
-The University of Roehampton as a whole features a wide range of research across departments around these themes.
-While led by this department, this group is currently being enlarged to include participation from members of other departments.
+The Department of Humanities has a longstanding commitment to research in the Medical Humanities and currently hosts a major Wellcome Trust Investigator Award project.
+The University of Roehampton as a whole features a wide range of research on these themes across departments.
+While led by the Department of Humanities, this group welcomes and maintains contact with interested researchers across the University.